Economies for Healthier Lives A new funding programme to strengthen relationships between economic development and health

 - A £1.72m funding programme to support partnerships to promote health and reduce health inequalities through economic development strategies.

-- The Economies for Healthier Lives programme will support three to four partnerships across the UK with funding of £300,000 to £500,000 for up to three years.
+- The Economies for Healthier Lives programme will support three to four partnerships across the UK with funding of between £300,000 and £500,000 for up to three years.

 - Partnerships will be led by a local authority or a statutory regional body and will bring together a range of organisations including an academic and collaboration partner.

 - The deadline for expressions of interest has been extended to 12.00 (midday) on Friday 29 January 2021.

 The Health Foundation is launching a new funding programme to strengthen relationships between economic development and health.